cibere/Flow.Launcher.Plugin.WordNikDictionary/README.md

 ## Manual Installation
 > [!WARNING]
-> This method is not recommended, only do this if you know what your doing.
+> This method is not recommended, only do this if you know what you're doing.
 ### Install from a previous release

 1. Download the zipped release file.